China’s New Way of Integration with the World:

 Second International Forum on the New Silk Road and Sino-European Cooperation

 During the last three decades, the global economic system has seen dramatic changes in the intensity of global economic interaction and the structural patterns of labor division.
-In this context, China has risen from a peripheral actor in the global economy to a major gravitational center.
+In this context, China plagiarism checker and fixer has risen from a peripheral actor in the global economy to a major gravitational center.
 Today, with the redesign of the Chinese economic development model, the country’s former role as the work benching of global manufacturing is being passed on to other economics.
 At the same time, however, Chinese politics and business have engaged in a major effort to promote an innovative pattern of regional labor division that might invest China with a new central role in the global system.
 The “One Belt, One Road” (OBOR) initiative has the potential to create a new fabric of industrial value creation, that links China/East Asia via Central South Asia with Europe.
 The impact of these new regional value chains on global goods flows, investment activity as well as (transnational) institution building remains open and calls for comprehensive research initiatives.

 The CEA Annual Conference 2016 is dedicated to this call and strives to contribute to the academic discourse on the multitudinous aspects of OBOR development.